JarryShaw/PyPCAPKit/docs/source/pcapkit/protocols/index.rst

    application/index
    misc/index

-All protocol classes are implemented as :class:`~pcapkit.protocols.protocol.Protocol` subclasses, which are responsible for processing extracted binary packet data and/or construct protocol packet from given information.
+All protocol classes are implemented as :class:`~pcapkit.protocols.protocol.ProtocolBase` subclasses, which are responsible for processing extracted binary packet data and/or construct protocol packet from given information.
 Below is a brief diagram of the class hierarchy of :mod:`pcapkit.protocols`: